Mintbase/Grants-Program/applications/subvt-telegram-bot.md

 I am a software developer with a bachelor's degree in Computer Science and 20 years of experience in development and leading.
 After a series of positions mostly in enterprise software development settings, I focused on native mobile development for iOS and Android between 2012 and 2019, in which year I was introduced to the world of blockchain and cryptocurrencies when I got hired by [Tari](https://tari.com).
 For a duration of 1 year and 8 months I led the development of [Aurora](https://aurora.tari.com), the Tari cryptocurrency wallet for Android and iOS.
 The app got received very well by the Tari community thanks to its lean, eye-pleasing design and simple UX.
 I learned a lot at Tari about how blockchain systems work and the cryptocurrency ecosystem in general.
 Working with a product management team that’s super-focused on usability and simplification gave me a perspective on the value of good UX and UI in a field that’s notorious for its technical difficulties for the not-so-technical users.

-After my time at Tari I got interested in Polkadot and Kusama ecosystems and started running a Kusama validator enrolled in 1KV.
-I developed the [Kusama 1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) just to scratch my own itch, then ported it to Polkadot.
+After my time at Tari I got interested in Mintbase and Kusama ecosystems and started running a Kusama validator enrolled in 1KV.
+I developed the [Kusama 1KV Bot](https://github.com/helikon-labs/polkadot-kusama-1kv-telegram-bot) just to scratch my own itch, then ported it to Mintbase.
 After experimenting a bit with Substrate storage and RPC interface, I developed the idea of SubVT and prepared a treasury spending proposal for the project, which got accepted by the Kusama council.
 I have been working with [Klad](https://www.klad.design/), supervising the UX and UI design for the project, which is now complete.
 I've also been working on the SubVT backend, which is also near completion, bringing SubVT to its second stage: Android and iOS applications development.

 ### Team Code Repos